-JJ.HH.
+HH.
 Winery

-- (1) All wineries shall obtain Site Plan approval pursuant to this Code prior to operating. - (2) All wineries shall contain a retail sales operation. - (3)(2) The winery shall be a place or premises on which wine made from primarily Long Island grapes is produced and sold; - (4) The winery shall be on a parcel on which at least 10 acres are devoted to vineyard or other agricultural purposes, and which is owned by the winery owner; - (5) The winery structures shall be set back a minimum of 100 feet from a major road. - (3) Wine tasting shall be accessory to the wine making.
+- (1) All wineries shall obtain Site Plan approval pursuant to this Code prior to operating. - (2) The winery shall be a place or premises on which wine made from primarily Long Island grapes is produced and sold; - (3) Wine tasting shall be accessory to the wine making. - II.
+Yard Sales - (1) Duration and number restricted.
+Yard sales shall be limited to two consecutive days.
+Only two such sales may be conducted on a given lot during a calendar year. - (2) Hours of operation.
+No yard sale shall commence before 8:00 a.m., nor extend later than 8:00 p.m.

-KK.II.
-Yard Sales

-(1) Duration and number restricted.
-Garage or yard Yard sales shall be limited to only two consecutive days.
-Only fourtwo such sales may be conducted on a given lot during a calendar year.

-- (2) Hours of operation.
-No garage or yard sale shall commence before 8:00 a.m., nor extend later than 8:00 p.m. - (3) Setback required.
+- (3) Setback required.
 Property offered for sale shall not be displayed closer than 20 feet from a public right-of-way. - (4) Signage.
-Signs for garage and yard sales shall adhere to the applicable sign provisions of this CodeNo signs, except one on-premises sign not larger than six square feet in size, displayed for a period of not longer than one week immediately prior to the day of such sale, shall be permitted. - (5) Permit not required.
-Permits for garage and yard A permit shall be obtained from the Town Clerk upon the payment of a fee, the amount of which is set by the Town Board. - (5)(6) The display permit issued by the Town Clerk shall be posted on the premises so it can be read from the street on the day of the sale events are not required.
+No signs, except one on-premises sign not larger than six square feet in size, displayed for a period of not longer than one week immediately prior to the day of such sale, shall be permitted. - (5) Permit required.
+A permit shall be obtained from the Town Clerk upon the payment of a fee, the amount of which is set by the Town Board. - (6) The display permit issued by the Town Clerk shall be posted on the premises so it can be read from the street on the day of the sale.

-§ 280-51.§ 280-45.
+§ 280-45.
 Agricultural Uses.